macronarr/macronarr/README.md

 ## What is MacroNarr?

 MacroNarr is a web-based tool for analyzing narrative discourse.
 It allows users to analyze the frequency and sequential order of narrative propositions in both experimental and control groups.
-The tool computes unigram counts, identifies bigrams and trigrams, and provides insights into the narrative organisation and informativeness of narrative content.
+The tool computes propositional unigram counts, identifies bigrams and trigrams, and provides insights into the narrative organisation and informativeness of narrative discourse samples.

 ## Features and Measures